denoland/std/README.md

 ## Releases

-The Standard Library is versioned independently of the Deno CLI.
+The Standard Library, is versioned independently of the Deno CLI.
 This will change once the Standard Library is stabilized.
 See [here](https://raw.githubusercontent.com/denoland/dotland/main/versions.json) for the compatibility of different versions of the Deno Standard Library and the